dbuysse/tnris.org/doc/EDITING.md

 ![Animated .gif of creating a new branch](tnris-org-create-branch.gif?raw=true)

-## Editing an existing file
+## Editing a file

 Editing an existing file is pretty simple from github.
-Then you can edit any file by clicking on it, then clicking the edit icon in near the top right of the file viewer.
+Then you can edit any file by clicking the edit icon near the top right of the file viewer.
+Hit the "Commit changes" button at the bottom when you're done.

 ![Animated .gif of entering edit mode](edit-file.gif?raw=true)